elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> WebSocket uses HTTP as the initial transport mechanism but keeps the TCP connection alive after the HTTP response is received so that it can be used for sending messages between client and server.
+  <div><strong>Interview Response:</strong> WebSocket employs HTTP as the initial transport mechanism but maintains the TCP connection open after the HTTP answer is received, allowing it to get used in the transfer of messages between client and server.
     </div>
   </div>
 </details>

 ---

-### What do we need to open a websocket connection?
+### What do we need to open a WebSocket connection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To open a websocket connection, we need to create new WebSocket using the special protocol ws in the URL.
-There is also encrypted wss:// protocol.
-It is like HTTPS for websockets.
+  <div><strong>Interview Response:</strong> To open a WebSocket connection, we need to create a new WebSocket using the special protocol ws in the URL.
+There is also encrypted wss:// protocol, like HTTPS for WebSockets.
     </div><br />
     <strong>Syntax: </strong> let socket = new WebSocket("ws://javascript.info");<br /><br />
   </div>